Colleak/Frontend/Documentation/List components.md

-# **Components Documentation**
+# **List Components Documentation**
-This document gives insight on how the components are structured.
+This document gives insight on how the components related to the employee list are structured.

-The components in this project are used to mainly seperate code and to re-use code.
-This makes the code easier to read and cleaner.

 <br><br>